antoine3000/dok-antoine/content/fabac-finalproject/2020-04-15-principles/_index.md

 - What do we feel when we touch them?

-## Playing with a modular system
+## Play with a modular system

 A device is composed by two items.
 One is the `plant`, capturing data, linked to a plant.
-The other one is the `clone`, showing the plant's health and activity.
+The other one is the `clone`, showing the health and activity of the plant.

 ### Data type